 What we think

-This funding squeeze led to trade-offs between different areas of health expenditure; spending on buildings, equipment, investing in training more staff and prevention was deprioritised in order to pay for the day-to-day running of services.
+This funding squeeze led to trade-offs between different areas of health expenditure; spending on buildings, equipment, investing in training more staff and prevention was deprioritised in order to pay for the day-to-day running of services such as staff and medicines.
 This was a false economy that stored up problems for the future.

 In response to rising financial pressures in the NHS, in 2018 the government announced a five-year settlement for some areas of health spending, covering the period from 2019/20 to 2023/24.
 Under this deal, NHS England’s budget would rise by an average of 3.4 per cent each year in real terms.

 The Covid-19 pandemic exacerbated and accelerated a range of challenges across the NHS, including leading to a growing backlog for elective care, as well as increased demand for primary care and mental health services.
 This, as well as the direct cost of responding to the pandemic, required further increases to health spending in 2020/21 and 2021/22, which totalled approximately £90 billion across both years.

 The new three-year funding increase announced in September 2021 will see day-to-day (resource) health spending rise by 3.8 per cent per year between 2021/22 and 2024/25.
 But a substantial share of the funding for services such as public health and adult social care (which are funded and delivered through local government) currently sit outside of the new funding settlement, and growing funding pressures in these areas can have a direct impact on the pressures facing the NHS.